ciaranodonnell/ciaranodonnell.github.io/_posts/2020-02-07-occasionally-connected-servers.markdown

 We could then record them anyway we like once they reach our cloud environment, even in App Insights at that point.

 ## Summary

 Occasionally Connected Servers isn't a completely new problem, or a completely new solution.
-It is a growing trend of having geographically distributed services wanted to provide functionality close to the user, but needing as good data as we can possibly get.
+It is a growing trend of having geographically distributed services wanted to provide functionality close to the user but needing as good data as we can possibly get.

 Event Driven Microservices running in Container clusters at the edge isn't wholly unique either.
 Its a combination of technical approaches for solving this specific problem.

 These won't be the ideal solve for every problem in world, and there will continue to be advances on the tools and platforms that are available to support his.
 I am very exited about this growing trend as both a technologist, and as a user who wants good experiences wherever I go.